diegosanchezstrange/archrice/README.md

 # What is this ?

 This is a repo to save all my configuration files.
-I use this repo everytime i reinstall my linux computer.
+I use this repo everytime i reinstall my linux computer or at the 42 campus.

+# What does it have ?

+In this repo i have my config for:

+- vim (.vimrc) - Simple config with just a couple of plugins.
+I'm starting to use nvim so i dont use it that much any more
+- nvim (.config/nvim) - I use this at 42 as a C/C++ IDE
+- zsh (.zshrc) - A couple of aliases
+- tmux (.tmux.conf) - Changed prefix and colors
+- i3 (.i3/ , .i3blocks.conf) - I'm not using this currently
+- urxvt - (.Xresources) - I'm using alacritty right now but i'm keeping this config

 # How it works